Azure/azure-sdk-for-net/sdk/mgmtcommon/AppAuthentication/README.md

 ## Microsoft.Azure.Services.AppAuthentication Library

+### Note
+This library is no longer recommended to use with the new Azure SDK.
+It is replaced with the new **Azure Identity client library** available for .NET, Java, TypeScript and Python and should be used for all new development.
+Information about how to migrate to `Azure.Identity` can be found here: [AppAuthentication to Azure.Identity Migration Guidance](https://docs.microsoft.com/dotnet/api/overview/azure/app-auth-migration).
+***

 ### Purpose
 Make it easy to authenticate to Azure Services (that support Azure AD Authentication), and help avoid credentials in source code and configuration files.